petrvanblokland/DesignDesignSpace/Site.md

 # designdesign.space
 Develop your skills.
 Query your questions.
 Improve your sketching.
 Acquire new techniques.
 Research your presentations.
 Design your design process.

-In extendable studies of 1 day, 1 week, 1 month or 1 year, fitting the practical limits of students.
+In extendable studies of 1 day, 1 week, 1 month or 1 year, as it fits your practical limits.
+As a start.

 Teachers/coaches/designers: Petr van Blokland, Claudia Mens and others